A functional limit theorem for dependent sequences with infinite variance stable limits: Introduction

 \section{Introduction}

-Consider a stationary sequence of random variables $(X_n)_{n\geq 1}$ and its accompanying sequence of partial sums $S_n=X_1+\cdots +X_n,\ {n\geq 1}$.
-The main goal of this paper is to investigate the asymptotic distributional behavior of the $D[0,1]$ valued process
+Consider a stationary sequence of random variables $(X_n)_{n\geq 1}$ and its accompanying sequence of partial sums $S_n=X_1+\cdots+X_n, {n\geq1}$.
+The main\vadjust{\goodbreak} goal of this paper is to investigate the asymptotic distributional behavior of the $D[0,1]$ valued process

-under the properties of weak dependence and regular variation with index $\alpha \in (0,2)$, where $(a_{n})_{n}$ is a sequence of positive real numbers such that
+under the properties of weak dependence and regular variation with index $\alpha\in (0,2)$, where $(a_{n})_{n}$ is a sequence of positive real numbers such that

-as $n \to \infty$, and
+as $n \to\infty$ and

-Here, $\floor{x}$ represents the integer part of the real number $x$ and $D[0, 1]$ is the space of real-valued c\`adl\`ag functions on $[0, 1]$.
+Here, $\lfloor x \rfloor$ represents the integer part of the real number $x$, and $D[0, 1]$ is the space of real-valued c\`adl\`ag functions on $[0, 1]$.

-Recall that if the sequence $(X_n)$ is i.i.d.\ and if there exist real sequences $(a_n)$ and $(b_n)$ and a nondegenerate random variable $S$ such that as $n\toi$ \be \frac{S_n-b_n}{a_n} \dto S\,, \ee then $S$ is necessarily an $\alpha$--stable random variable.
-In standard terminology, the law of $X_1$ belongs to the domain of attraction of $V(1)$.
-The domain of attraction of non-Gaussian stable random variables can be completely characterized by an appropriate regular variation condition, see \eqref{e:regvar1} below.
-Classical references in the i.i.d.\ case are the books by Feller \cite{Feller71} and Petrov \cite{Petrov95}, while in LePage et al.\ \cite{LePage81} one can find an elegant probabilistic proof of sufficiency and a nice representation of the limiting distribution.
+Recall that if the sequence $(X_n)_n$ is i.i.d. and if there exist real sequences $a_n' > 0$ and $b_n'$ and a nondegenerate random variable $S$ such that as $n\toi$

+then $S$ is necessarily an $\alpha$-stable random variable.
+In standard terminology, the law of $X_1$ belongs to the domain of attraction of $S$.
+The domain of attraction of non-Gaussian stable random variables can be completely characterized by an appropriate regular variation condition; see \eqref{eregvar1} below.
+Classical references in the i.i.d. case are the books by Gnedenko and Kolmogorov~\cite{Gnedenko54}, Feller \cite{Feller71} and Petrov~\cite{Petrov95}.
+In LePage et al. \cite{LePage81} one can find an elegant probabilistic proof of sufficiency and a nice representation of the limiting distribution.